The Travel Notes Guide to Christmas in Europe

 Although a seemingly modern metropolis in southern Germany, Stuttgart's Christmas market

 tradition still goes back over three hundred years.

 (Nov 18 to Jan 07)

 Estonia's Christmas tradition is celebrated around the huts radiating out from the

-country's tallest Christmas tree on Town Hall Square.
-The Christmas Village at Estonian
+country's tallest Christmas tree, on Town Hall Square.

 in Turku: (Nov 26 to Jan 13)

-Billed as the 'Christmas City of Finland', Turku - along with Tallinn - was chosen as
+Billed as the 'Christmas City of Finland', Turku's Christmas Markets are

 While first stop might be the traditional Christmas market in front of Vienna's City Hall,